Atari SIO: Cassette use

 The original 410 was replaced by the much smaller 1010 during the XL era.

-Design of what became the SIO had started as a system for interfacing to cassette recorders using the sound hardware to generate the appropriate tones.
+Design of what became the SIO had started as a system for interfacing to cassette recorders using the POKEY chip's sound capabilities to generate the appropriate tones.
 This capability was retained in the production versions, allowing the Atari 410 and its successors to be relatively simple devices.

 When set to operate the cassette, the outputs from channel 1 and 2 of the POKEY were sent to the DATAOUT rather than the clock pins.
 The two channels were set to produce tones that were safe to record on the tape, 3995 Hz for a zero was in POKEY channel 2 and 5326 Hz for a one was in channel 1.
 In this mode, when the POKEY read bits from the SERIN, any 1's resulted in channel 1 playing into the data pin, and 0's played channel 2.
 In this fashion, a byte of data was converted into tones on the tape.
 Reading, however, used a different system, as there was no A-to-D converter in the computer.
 Instead, the cassette decks included two narrow-band filters tuned to the two frequencies.
 During a read, the output of one or the other of these filters would be asserted as the bits were read off the tape.
 These were sent as digital data back to the host computer.